-Engagement of resident and family councils
+Engagement of resident and family councils and resident and family town halls

-- We gather feedback from residents and families through satisfaction surveys, council meetings, and the Resident Voice program. - These forums also offer peer support, facilitate idea sharing, and keep participants informed.
+- We gather feedback from residents and families through satisfaction surveys, council meetings, town halls, and the Resident Voice program. - These forums provide peer support, facilitate idea sharing, and keep participants informed. - Regular engagement ensures that improvements align with the collective experiences of residents and families.